Landry Shamet's Rollercoaster Journey - Back Sports Page

 “I was with family all summer.
 Getting to know my siblings.
 I love them to death,” said Shamet.
 “It’s been the coolest situation for me ever.
 It gives me purpose.
 I don’t care what anybody says about me.”

 Shamet has never been this anxious for an upcoming season.
-He feels as if his mind is finally clear, to a point where hiss only focus is basketball.
+He feels as if his mind is finally clear, to a point where his only focus is basketball.
 He’s expected to be a secondary playmaker for the Suns this upcoming season, handling the ball much more than he has in the past.
 This feel good story won’t only benefit the average fan, but Shamet himself.

 While the 25-year-old will face some minute pressure, expect him to have a career year.
 Shamet finally was able to stay put during an offseason.
 His familiarity within the Suns’ system should help improve his shooting splits knowing that his mind is as clear as ever.